abstools/abstools/website/src/site/sphinx/manual/introduction.rst

    counterparts.

 A syntax that is close to Java
-   Programmers that are used to Java can easily learn the ABS language.
+   Programmers familiar with Java can easily learn the ABS language.

 Distributed, actor-based semantics
    Method calls are asynchronous and create a new process in the